January 12

 Program note:

 Made from 100% Montepulciano d'Abruzzo grapes, grown in hillside vineyards near the Adriatic coast of Abruzzo.
-The grapes are harvested from August-September, de- stemmed, crushed, and fermented in stainless steel tanks to preserve juiciness and softness.
+The grapes are harvested from August-September, de-

 Bright ruby-red in color, with delicious aromas of black cherries, strawberries, and herbs, the Bath Clown Duo is dry and mellow with concentrated structure.
 It is best enjoyed young, in order to fully appreciate its fruity varietal character.
 Enjoy with typical Italian dishes, red meats, pizza and cheese.